Dr David Weinkove

 C. elegans research lab

-We conduct experiments on the nematode worm Caenorhabditis elegans.
-This system provides controlled conditions and large numbers of animals to understand basic biological processes using genetics, biochemistry and microscopy.
+We study the nematode worm Caenorhabditis elegans.
+This model system provides controlled conditions and large numbers of animals to understand basic biological processes such as ageing and host:microbe interactions using genetics, biochemistry and microscopy.

 Bacteria and Ageing